Varun-Chinthoju/Browser/README.md

  ## Usage

- 1. Open the app.
+ 1. Open vscode .
- 2. Enter the website you want to visit.
+ 2. Enter the website url you want to visit.
- 3. Click the go button.
+ 3. go to terminal and run "npx electron src/electron-app.js".

  ## Contributing